ashwin7/gatsby-tech-blog/src/pages/blog/2020-02-08-javascript-array-methods-part1-filter.md

 title: Javascript Array Methods - Part1 - filter
 date: 2020-02-08T20:36:12.292Z
 description: Array.prototype.filter() - "I chose you"
-featuredpost: true
+featuredpost: false
 featuredimage: /img/jslogo.jpg
 tags:
   - Programming
 ---
-In this article series we are going to look at few of the Array and Object methods of Javascript which are not only bit obscure for novice developers but even advance developers sometimes are not aware of these.
-To be honest you probably know some of these, but knowing them WILL make you a more efficient, better , well rounded developer.
+In this article series, we are going to look at a few of the Array and Object methods of Javascript which are not only bit obscure for novice developers but even advanced developers sometimes are not aware of these.
+To be honest, you probably know some of these, but knowing them WILL make you a more efficient, better, well-rounded developer.

-Most of these methods are chainable, meaning if you want to first do one operation and do another operation on returned result, you can directly do that.
+Most of these methods are chainable, meaning if you want to first do one operation and do another operation on the returned result, you can directly do that.
 It is sort of like connected machines.
 Each machine is useful in itself but you can connect multiple ones and get a transformed output.
 How?
 We'll see in a moment.

 The first one we have is :

 _.filter()_
 ===========
-In your entire path as a programmer you must’ve had to pick out some items out of an existing array, as it is one of the most common exercises.
+In your entire path as a programmer, you must’ve had to pick some items out of an existing array, as it is one of the most common exercises.
 This used to be quite annoying to do yourself, but now _filter()_ makes it easy!

 For example:
 Find even numbers in an array: